ruby/ruby/doc/ujit.md

 MicroJIT (uJIT)
 ===============

 **DISCLAIMER: Please note that this project is in early stages of development.
-It is very much a work in progress, and may cause your software to crash or perform poorly on certain workloads.**
+It is very much a work in progress, it may cause your software to crash, and current performance results are likely to leave you feeling unimpressed.**

 MicroJIT is a lightweight, minimalistic Ruby JIT built inside the CRuby/MRI binary.
 It lazily compiles code using a Basic Block Versioning (BBV) architecture.
 The target use case is that of servers running